-Carrot and raisin salad is a southern dish that is made with carrots and raisins tossed in a sweetened mayonnaise dressing.
+Carrot Raisin Salad is a southern dish that is classically made with carrots and raisins tossed in a sweetened mayonnaise dressing, and it happens to be a very popular side dish at Chic-Fil-A.

 - Pineapple: Be sure to use pineapple tidbits in 100% pineapple juice.
 The tidbits are the perfect bite-size for this salad and you need the juice to plump up the raisins and for the dressing.

 - Honey: You need just a tiny bit of honey to sweeten this salad.
-While carrots and honey are a natural match, maple syrup works well in place of the honey, if that is what you have on hand.
+While carrots and honey are a natural match, maple syrup works well in place of the honey, if that is what you have on hand or you need this recipe to be vegan-friendly.

 - Rice Wine Vinegar: The mild vinegar helps to balance out the sweetness of this salad.
 If you don't have rice wine vinegar, mirin or white wine vinegar would work in its place.